 We are looking for 80 family and friend caregivers of persons living with dementia that meet the following criteria:

 - Currently caring for a family member or friend with dementia or Alzheimer’s;

 - Live in New Brunswick;

 * Participants will also be asked to answer a survey to make sure that the study is appropriate for them.
 If they are not eligible to participate in the study, we will assist them to find appropriate services at the ASNB and elsewhere.

 What should I do if I want to participate?

-If you are interested or would like more information, please contact, Isabelle Boulay, the ACT Project Research Assistant/Coordinator at (506) 268-2686 or [email protected]
+If you are interested or would like more information, please contact, Makayla Lanteigne, the ACT Project Research Assistant at (506) 800-3250 or [email protected]

 This project is funded by the Mental Health Research Canada and New Brunswick Health Research Foundation through the New Brunswick Mental Health Impact Grant.
 In addition, this project would not be possible without the support of the following organizations: the University of NB, Alzheimer Society of NB, Mount Allison University, McMaster University, University McGill, and the University of Ottawa.